COVID-19 information for students

 Current university operations

-New Zealand is currently at COVID-19 alert level 1.
+All of New Zealand is at alert level 1.

 Health and hygiene

 If you are unwell, you must stay at home and not return to campus until you are fully recovered.
-If you are concerned about your health, seek medical advice—contact your GP or Healthline on 0800 358 5453.
+If you have cold, flu or COVID-19 symptoms, seek medical advice—contact your GP or Healthline on 0800 358 5453.

 If you are told by health authorities to self-isolate you must do so immediately.
-Any student who is required to self-isolate and undergo COVID-19 testing after receiving medical advice should let Mauri Ora (Student Health) know.
+If you are living in halls, you should let your Head of Hall know.

-When on campus, please follow the hygiene practices advised by the Ministry of Health—regularly wash your hands with soap for at least 20 seconds and cough and sneeze into your elbow.
+When on campus, please follow the hygiene practices advised by the Ministry of Health—regularly wash your hands with soap for at least 20 seconds, use the hand sanitiser stations placed around the University, and cough and sneeze into your elbow.

-Hand sanitiser stations around our campuses will remain and will be regularly refilled.
-Additional cleaning of high-contact surfaces—like door handles, handrails, push plates, taps, and tables—will continue.
+Hand sanitiser stations can be found around our campuses, and will be regularly refilled.
+High-contact surfaces like door handles, handrails, push plates, taps, and tables are being cleaned frequently.

-If you need to stay at home, you should be able to access your courses online—contact your Faculty office if you have any questions or concerns relating to your study.
+Most courses can be accessed online via Blackboard—contact your Faculty office if you have any questions or concerns relating to your study.

 All students and staff should continue to bring a face covering to campus and use as appropriate, such as in crowded spaces or when attending large gatherings.

 If you are using disposable masks, place used ones into a lined bin.
 Make sure to wash or sanitise your hands immediately after doing so.
-The University Pharmacy at Kelburn has a large supply of disposable masks for sale.
-Masks are also available from supermarkets.
 The Ministry of Health has more detail about use of masks.
 Science educator Dr Michelle Dickinson gives a demonstration of how to make your own mask.

 Looking after yourself and others